zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 *  This will make every extension disabled by default.
 *  This will enable hubs, which are used by most developers
-*  This will enable the particular extension you want to test.
+*  This will enable the specific extension you want to test.
-*  You can add multiple like the` HubsExtension=true and MyOtherExtension=true` if you want to test other extensions.
+*  You can add multiple extensions,  like the` HubsExtension=true and MyOtherExtension=true` if you want to test other extensions.

 ### Disabling a specific extension

 If you want to disable a single extension, you can use the `canmodifyextensions` feature flag as in the following code.

 `?feature.canmodifyextensions=true&ExtensionNameToDisable=false`

-For example, you want to turn off an old extension and turn on a new one.
-You can do this as follows.
+For example, if you want to turn off an old extension and turn on a new one, you can do this as follows.
 ```
 ?feature.canmodifyextensions=true&MyOldExtension=false&MyNewExtension=true
 ```